ajou-hack/event-ics/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.